ustyantsevxx/tele2-profit/README.md

 You can shortcut it by just `<lot amount>`, for example `68` -  68 minutes (or gb) will be listed with **minimum** possible price *(in this case 55 rub if minutes, 1020 rub if gb)*.
+When done leave blank (just hit enter) and you will jump to next part.

 ## TODO
 * Use refresh token to support longer auth persistence (currently 240 min.)